pkholland/anon/README.md

-In the Anon design `new_connections_loop` does use a non-blocking pipe, and so sees that it has gotten too far ahead of `process_connections_loop` (because it sees errno as EAGAIN) and can now enter a state where further accept calls are immediately replied with a kind of EAGAIN message and then shut down.
-That moves the EAGAIN processing throughout the entire service -- thus the name Anon for this experiment.
+In the Anon design `new_connections_loop` does use a non-blocking pipe, and so sees that it has gotten too far ahead of `process_connections_loop` (because it sees errno as EAGAIN) and can then enter a state where further accept calls are immediately replied with a kind of EAGAIN message and then shut down.
+That distributes the EAGAIN processing throughout the entire service -- thus the name Anon for this project.

-Conveniently, EAGAIN is errno 11, letting me tie the name to the other goal of server design that is as efficient as the machine allows.
-A second piece of anon is to provide a design that makes good use of Linux's event dispatching mechanism "epoll" and then provide a platform where all request processing can be done free of any blocking operations -- and in fact allow it to run in a model where the number of os threads running is equal to the number of CPU cores.
-In this model, each request is handled by user-level threads (fibers) and fiber scheduling is driven by the epoll event dispatching mechanism.
+Conveniently, EAGAIN is errno 11, letting me tie the name to the other goal of a server design that is as efficient as the machine allows.
+A second piece of Anon is to provide a design that makes good use of Linux's event dispatching mechanism "epoll" and then provide a platform where all request processing can be done free of any blocking operations.
+In fact, the goal is to allow Anon servers to run in a model where the number of os threads running is equal to the number of CPU cores.
+In this model, each request is handled by user-level threads (fibers) and fiber scheduling is driven by Linux's epoll event dispatching mechanism.